datum-lang/datum/DEVELOPMENT.md

 llvmenv build-entry 10.0.0
 ```

+#### offline build

-or try download and build in local
+if failure to download from GitHub, try download and build in local

 ```
 llvmenv build-entry local-llvm